kbalagtey-work/responsive-image-utils/README.md

 const sizesStr = getImgSizeStrings({s: '50vw' l: '25vw'}, mediaQueries);
 ```

-It will produce a set that will look like this
+`sizesStr` will produce a set that will look like this
 ```js
 ['(min-width:1025px) 25vw', '50vw']
 ```